scarpazza/battlecruiser/README.md

 # emacs battlecruiser

+## Goal
-The goal of this project is the repurposing of vintage IBM M 122-key (a.k.a. "battlecruiser") keyboards for modern usage.
+Goal of this project is the repurposing of vintage IBM M 122-key (a.k.a. "battlecruiser") keyboards for modern usage.

 Specifically, I configure the keyboard for use with emacs on a remote system.
 I configure the extra keys to generate sequences
 * that are easy bindable to emacs functions without conflicting with existing default key bindings, and